DedZago/DedZago.github.io/content/experience/phd.md

 ---
 ### Ph.D.
 Student in Statistical Sciences

 During my Ph.D. in Statistical Sciences at Università degli Studi di Padova, I focused on advancing my technical expertise in industrial statistics, particularly in real-time outlier detection and stochastic optimization.
-My work in these areas has been recognized through multiple publications in leading journals, such as *Journal of Quality Technology* and *Quality Engineering*.
+My research contributions have resulted in publications in several journals, such as the *Journal of Quality Technology*, *Statistics & Computing*, *Quality Engineering*, and the *Journal of Statistical Software*.
-Furthermore, I developed a statistical package in **Julia**, which has been accepted as an article in the *Journal of Statistical Software*.

-Additionally, I applied my knowledge in real-world contexts, taking part in several consulting projects.
-In one notable project, I designed a state-of-the-art monitoring system for detecting structural anomalies using vibrating rope strain gauges sensor data.
-This system outperformed the previous monitoring system in efficiency and accuracy of the detection.
+Additionally, I applied my knowledge in real-world contexts, taking part in consulting projects related to statistical process monitoring.

 I submitted my thesis in 2024, titled "*Advanced Statistical Process Monitoring using Simulation-Based Algorithms*."